Charlotte Bank is an

 artistic project space Art-Lab Berlin with the artist Salah

 Saouli.
-From 2012 - 2017, the space is host to the project FORUM for new arab art, a
+From 2012 - 2017, the space hosted the project FORUM for new arab art, a

 multidisciplinary project focusing on new developments in the art scene(s) of